 In the past, it was much more difficult to detect acts of plagiarism.
 Such detection involved somebody remembering a specific piece of content, and matching it to the work of a plagiarist.
 As you would know, content matching would have been quite difficult, and so, many plagiarists may have gotten away with their acts of plagiarism in the past.

-New technologies have allowed for paper content to be digitalised.
+New technologies are constantly digitizing paper content.
 Do you think this would help in the detection of plagiarism?
 Yes. as this makes it much easier to locate via searches and plagiarism detection software.
 Therefore, we have now entered a new era in the war against plagiarism.

 The Views of Academics